simplay/excel2excel/README.md

 of `2*k` number of elements (k is the number of symbols).

 Items (both, symbolic and numerical values) in the file are white space separated.
 Each line defines a specific translation, called scale.

+In case a scale can be A, B or A and B values, the combination A and B is written as `A/B` in the scale file.
+Please notice that this `A/B` must not exhibit any whitespace separation in the scale file.
+So, this means that `A/B` is valid whereas `A / B`, `A/ B`, ` A  /B  ` and so forth are wrong.
+That does not affect the excel file.

 ### Example